AngelaHerrig/garderoba-presentation/README.md

 ### We are on LinkedIn

-Looking for a motivated wevDev?
+Looking for a motivated webDev?
 Visit us on LinkedIn:

 <div align="center">
   <table>